lingsamuel/Nymph/README.md

 `$strategy` points how object merge works.

+The only strategy primitive types have is `replace`.

 Available values:
 - merge (default): will add all new properties and replace all existed properties to object.
 Unlisted properties keep unchanged.
+- merge-exist: adds nothing, only merges all existed properties to object.
 - replace: Replace whole object.
 This doesn't control the list property.
 - replace-exist: adds nothing, only replaces all existed properties to object.
 - add-new: replaces nothing, only adds all new properties to object.